 In order to abuse or exploit another person without being discovered, groomers persuade victims to keep secrets.
 To build trust they share private information, and swear their prey to secrecy.
 (In my case, SW encouraged me to lie about how we met, which later had repercussions – I too had lied, leaving me feeling deceitful.)

 Groomers also work hard to break down defences.
 I was adamant that I wanted a long term relationship, not a roll in the hay.
-That I am pretty open minded about, and forgiving of, other’s behaviours, but that my own moral code would stop me dating someone else’s boyfriend or husband: ‘do as you would be done by’.
+I am pretty open minded about, and forgiving of, others’ behaviours, but my own moral code would stop me dating someone else’s boyfriend or husband: ‘do as you would be done by’.
 I believe that this, to a predator like SW, addicted to the challenge, to the risk, made me exciting prey.

 Groomers manipulate their victims until they are rewarded with whatever it is they are after.
 I suspect that in one instance, getting a victim to sleep with a man within hours of actually meeting him was a massive thrill for SW.
 But in her reality, in accordance with their seemingly credible discussions and promises, she was already in a long term relationship with him – he, like other groomers, is brilliant at building up that trust.
-(Just look at the comments of one of his work colleagues at at the end of this article.)

 Groomers often claim special connections with their target prey, often echoing back part their target’s own background or story.
 In my case, SW had worked out from my online profile and our conversations what was going to make me fall for him.
 He knew from my social profile that I’d had a Patterdale dog – boom!
 He’d had two.
-I am looking for a little property to do up – boom!
+I was looking for a little property to do up – boom!
 He’d done the same and wanted to help me.
 He understood my childhood growing up in a military family.
 We’d both had failed businesses.
 It went on.
 It was like a mirror.
 He may not like his victims, but he certainly understands them and puts on a great performance.

 I was love bombed and loved up.
 He said I was beautiful.
 I was gorgeous.
 I was clever.
 I was funny.
 I was a loving parent.
 He was going to back me, help me, support me with my children.
 (He says that to many of his victims, with children.
 We shared a set of moral values.
 I wanted to believe it.
 He was my dream come true, my perfectly imperfect match.